North Ryde railway station

-North Ryde railway station is located on the Metro North West Line, serving the Sydney suburb of North Ryde, New South Wales, Australia.
-Formerly part of the Sydney Trains T1 Northern Line, the station started operating under the Sydney Metro network from May 2019.
+North Ryde railway station is located on the Metro North West & Bankstown Line, serving the Sydney suburb of North Ryde, New South Wales, Australia.
+Formerly part of Sydney Trains' T1 Northern Line, the station started operating under the Sydney Metro network from May 2019.

 History

 North Ryde station opened on 23 February 2009 on the same date as the Chatswood to Epping line.
 It was built on the site of Network Ten's former television studios, now occupied by apartments named Ryde Gardens.
-It serves the nearby Lachlan's Line town centre (under construction September 2018).

 The original, proposed name of the station was Delhi Road after the adjacent street.
 On 12 June 2006, North Ryde Railway Station was submitted to the Geographical Names Board of New South Wales as the provisional official name of the station.

 North Ryde station closed in September 2018 for seven months for conversion to a Sydney Metro station on the Metro North West Line, which included the installation of platform screen doors.
 It reopened on 26 May 2019.
+It serves the nearby Lachlan's Line mixed-use development, which first opened in 2019.
+The residential development is connected to North Ryde station via a shared pedestrian/cycling bridge over the M2 Hills Motorway and Delhi Road.

 Services

-Busways operates one route via North Ryde station.
-It is also served by one NightRide route.
+Busways operates two routes via North Ryde station including the NightRide route.